 17 February 2008

-It's clear that I have been deprived from NYC/Paris for too long...
+It's clear that I have been deprived from NYC and Paris for too long...
 Now that I finally have the opportunity to use my pristine Moleskine Paris, I spent a couple of hours today compiling the Google spreadsheet containing lists of all of Paris's bars, restaurants, shops, cafés and places that I can remember visiting.
-I did already have a bare-bones Excel version but Google is much better - not least because the rest of my family will be asking for Bex's latest guide to Paris before too long.
+I did already have a bare-bones Excel version but Google is much better — not least because the rest of my family will be asking for Bex's latest guide to Paris before too long.

 Agrandir le plan